 Pain-modification techniques (such as guided imagery, hypnosis, acupuncture, relaxation, and biofeedback—see see Types of Alternative Medicine) help some people.
 Counseling for stress and anxiety may be very helpful as well as may spiritual support from a chaplain.

 Shortness of Breath

-When these treatments are not effective, most doctors who work in hospice programs agree that a person suffering by struggling to breathe should be given an opioid dose that is high enough to relieve the perception of dyspnea, even if the person might become unconscious.
+When these treatments are not effective, most doctors who work in hospice programs agree that a person suffering by struggling to breathe should be able to choose an opioid dose that is high enough to relieve the perception of dyspnea, even if the person might become unconscious.
 A person who wants to avoid dyspnea at the end of life should make sure that the doctor will treat this symptom fully, even if such a treatment leads to unconsciousness or hastens death somewhat.

 Digestive Tract Problems